 - Its nice spending time with family and watching everyone interact.
 Especially watching my daughter interact and entertain her grandparents.

-- There is always someone available to meet the repair man/delivery girl etc.
+- There is always someone available at the house to meet the repair man/delivery girl etc.

 - Small things like the kind of dish soap you use or the brand water you like to drink may not be the same.
 Don’t you know Aquafina has a high PH level!!!

-- Lack of privacy…did they just walk into our bathroom?
-And NO you cannot fold our laundry aka MY underwear!
-I draw a hard line there.
+- Lack of privacy…did they just walk into “our” bathroom?
+Did you need to take a look around?
+And NO you cannot fold our laundry.
+I had to explain I don’t want my MIL folding my underwear – I draw a hard line there.

-- After, I told my mother in law no more food she snuck food to my daughter Arya.
+- After I told my mother in law no more food before dinner for my daughter, she snuck food to her when I turned my back.
 Seriously?
 Behind my back?
-I’m on to you!
+I saw you!

 I will leave this at an even score for now.
 So far, we are pretty happy and enjoying our new lifestyle of living in the suburbs with family.
 We have our moments of “Did that seriously juts happen?” but that was to be expected to a degree.
 We also have our moments of “We made the right decision”.
 We still have plenty to iron out and more boxes to unpack.
 Have you had any similar experiences with family?
 Comment below!